Aydin-ab/ray-aydin/doc/source/templates/01_batch_inference/README.md

 **When the workspace is up and running, start coding by clicking on the Jupyter or VS Code icon.
 Open the `start.ipynb` file and follow the instructions there.**

-By the end, you'll have classified around 10k images with a PyTorch model.
+By the end, you can classify around 10k images with a PyTorch model.